mix8872/EditorJS/UPGRADE.md

 In all your models where editorsjs field converts to html blocks you need to do these steps:

 1. Remove ConvertEditor trait `use ConvertEditor;` from your model;
-2. Add array property `$implement` and add to it `'ReaZzon.Editor.Behaviors.ConvertToHtml'`
+2. Add array property `$implement` and add to it `'Grch.Editor.Behaviors.ConvertToHtml'`

     Example:
     ```